Sandeep-Raj-CSE/tutofy/README.md

-# h4cdemo
+# Tutofy
-this is a demo website for Hack4Cause Event to be conducted on 5th-7th of March
+This is website in which the one-stop solution for student.
+Where we provide the valuable content one place in order wise.
+Seach the course on the basis of Teacher name , subject name , rating